assist-iot/assist-iot-documentation/docs/source/verticals/manageability/devices_management_enabler.rst

 .. figure:: ./k8scluster_form.png
   :alt: Register a new K8s cluster
+  :align: center

 To delete a registered cluster, click on the *Delete cluster* button of the selected cluster and confirm the action in the dialog.

 .. figure:: ./k8scluster_delete.png
   :alt: Delete a registered K8s cluster
+  :align: center

 ***************
 Prerequisites